Advanced Diploma of Engineering (Aeronautical) - MEM60112

 Ongoing assessment throughout the semester includes examinations, essays, reports, oral classes, presentations, group projects, research projects, laboratory projects and practical assignments.

-This program has a strong Industry Advisory Committee (IAC), which links the program and real-life industry developments.
-The IAC comprises staff from local aeronautical engineering and aviation management organisations.
+This program has a strong Industry Advisory Committee (IAC), which links the program and real-life industry developments, and comprises staff from local aeronautical engineering and aviation management organisations.
 It provides regular feedback on the programs and the changing needs of industry.

-Graduates of this program will be eligible for work in a wide range of roles including:
+Graduates of this course will be eligible for work in a wide range of roles, including:

 - production supervisor/planner